How Can A Dirty Litter Box Get You Sick?

 Exposure to Ammonia

 Ammonia is a toxic gas that can be produced due to the accumulation of urine and feces in the litter box.
 Ammonia fumes could produce mild symptoms, such as a headache or queasiness or more serious conditions such as pneumonia.
-The chances of getting sick from ammonia are higher with people with a weaker immune system, such as children, elderly or people with autoimmune conditions such as Thyroiditis, Fibromyalgia, Crohn’s disease, etc. However, breathing ammonia is not a good thing even if your immune system is strong because overloading your immune system could create problems in the future.
+The chances of getting sick from ammonia are higher with people with a weaker immune system, such as children, elderly or people with immune conditions or symptoms, such as Diabetes, Thyroiditis, Fibromyalgia, Crohn’s disease, etc. Even if you are a healthy person, exposing yourself to ammonia fumes creates stress in your immune system which could risk a harmful long term effect.

 Cats are a host of some types of bacteria that could be spread to humans through the cat’s waste.
 There are 2 bacteria-caused diseases: